Materials-Data-Science-and-Informatics/fair-python-cookiecutter/README.md

   author_orcid: "0000-0000-1234-5678"
 ```

-This information will then be already pre-filled when you use the template,
+This information will be already pre-filled when you use the template,
 saving you some time and possibly avoiding possible mistakes from manual typing.

-The generated repository will include a copy of a [developer guide](./dev_guide.md),
-containing more information about the structure and features of the generated project.
-Feel free to either remove it, or keep (and possibly adjust) it as extended technical
-project documentation for yourself and other future project contributors.

 <!-- --8<-- [end:quickstart] -->